raspberrypilearning/target-practice-simplified/en/quiz1/question_3.md

   --- feedback ---

   Not quite.
-To centre the circle in the middle, the coordinates would need to be half of the screen size — in this example, `circle(200, 200, 300)`.
+To centre the circle in the middle, the coordinates would need to be half of the screen size.
+In this example, the code would be `circle(200, 200, 300)`.

   --- /feedback ---